 6. Jimbo FisherFlorida State University

 Football – $5,700,000

-Entering the 2018-19 season, Jimbo Fisher now holds the position of head coach of football at Texas A&M University, replacing Kevin Sumlin.
-Prior to this point, the entirety of Jimbo Fisher’s career as a head coach has been spent at Florida State University, a position he held from 2010 until resigning on December 1, 2017, following a disappointing season.
-In eight seasons, Fisher led Florida State University to a BCS National Championship title (2013), four ACC championship titles (2012, 2013, 2014, and 2016) and four ACC Atlantic Division Titles (2010, 2012-2014).
+Entering the 2018–19 season, Jimbo Fisher now holds the position of head coach of football for the Texas A&M University Aggies, replacing Kevin Sumlin.
+Prior to this point, the entirety of Jimbo Fisher’s career as a head coach has been spent with the Florida State University Seminoles, a position he held from 2010 until resigning December 1, 2017, following a disappointing season.
+In eight seasons, Fisher led Florida State University to a BCS National Championship title (2013), four ACC championship titles (2012, 2013, 2014, and 2016) and four ACC Atlantic Division Titles (2010, 2012–14).

 Fisher began his career as an assistant coach at Samford University in 1988, and went on to Auburn University, the University of Cincinnati, and Louisiana State University before arriving at FSU.
 Initially Fisher coached the Quarterbacks and was the Offensive coordinator under the previous head coach, Bobby Bowden.
 Fisher was announced as “head coach in waiting,” and when Bowden announced his retirement at the end of the 2009–10 season, Fisher was quickly moved into the position.